R. Daneel Olivaw: Character biography

 Daneel is a robot built by Roj Nemennuh Sarton and Han Fastolfe, who are Spacer roboticists from the planet Aurora, in the year 4920 AD.
 Although designed and built by Auroran roboticists, Daneel was constructed on Earth.
 He is the first humanoid, or "humaniform," robot ever constructed and is outwardly indistinguishable from a human being.
-This "undercover" attribute enables him to help earth-policeman Elijah Baley solve crimes.
+This "undercover" attribute enables him to help New York City Police detective Elijah Baley solve crimes.
 Daneel and Baley first meet while Baley is investigating the murder of Daneel's co-creator Sarton in Spacetown.
 Daneel is physically a perfect likeness of Dr. Sarton.

 Daneel has a broad, high-cheekboned face and short bronze hair lying flatly backward and without a parting.
 He wears clothes and, in The Caves of Steel, cannot be told apart from a human unless in a situation where he refuses to violate the Three Laws of Robotics, and even in this case is indistinguishable from a particularly altruistic person.
 In The Caves of Steel, Daneel reveals that he has the capability to perform cerebroanalysis enabling him to interpret the emotional makeup of human brain activity.
 In Robots and Empire, Daneel gains the ability to influence the mental state of other creatures, human or robot, and, presumably, animal.
 Daneel gains this ability as a result of voluntary acceptance of reprogramming instructions from R. Giskard Reventlov.